bcokert/elophant/README.md

 To build and deploy, you need to run docker locally.
 Linux environments can be hosts themselves, and non-linux environments use a VM managed by a tool called docker-machine
 * OSX - http://docs.docker.com/mac/step_one/
   * After installation, run resources/client-scripts/build-and-release-server.sh, which will guide you through setting up docker-machine
-  * To use docker, either use the docker-quickstart-terminal, or run '$(docker-machine env default)' in your terminal, then use 'docker' as per usual
+  * To use docker, run docker-quickstart-terminal (first time setup), then run 'eval "$(docker-machine env default)"' in your terminal, then use 'docker' as per usual
 * linux - curl -sSL https://get.docker.com/ | sh
   * Follow the steps it prints out to create a docker group and add your dev user to it